snailonbail/obsidian-vault/Roll Tempus/CurioBOT.md

 	Wisdom: 15
 	Charisma: 18

-Skills:
-* Can spout flame with his flamethrower hand;
+Overworld:
+* Burning Hands    - Light bonfires
+* Bridge                 - Become a bridge

+Passive:
 * Dark One's Blessing   - Killing an enemy gives a shield to the character; (6 hp)
-* Poison resistance

 Moves:
 ~ level 1 ~
 * Eldritch Blast       - Charisma      - Deal high damage to one enemy
 * Burning Hands    - Inteligence   - Deal damage to all enemies, with a chance of inflicting "burn" effect